Why is this medication prescribed?

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking suvorexant, call your doctor.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking suvorexant.

 - you should know that suvorexant may cause drowsiness, decreased mental alertness, and problems with coordination the day after you take it, and these effects may last several days after stopping the medication.
-Suvorexant may impair your driving skills and increase the risk of falling asleep while driving.
+This may increase the risk of falls that can cause serious injury, especially if you are elderly.
+Suvorexant may also impair your driving skills and increase the risk of falling asleep while driving.
 Your ability to drive or operate machinery the day after you take suvorexant may be impaired even if you feel fully awake.
 Do not drive a car, operate machinery, or do any dangerous activity within 8 hours of taking suvorexant and until you feel fully awake.
 Talk to your doctor about the risks of driving or operating machinery after taking suvorexant.